Cost of Living in Portland: $6,302 Monthly Guide

 Cut Housing Costs

-You can cut costs by choosing neighborhoods with lower rent, sharing housing, or finding units that include utilities.
-Factor in typical utility costs ($150–$200) and compare listings that bundle them.
-Also weigh transportation: a $100 monthly transit pass often beats spending on gas and downtown parking.
+You can cut costs by choosing lower-rent neighborhoods, sharing housing, or finding units that include utilities.
+Factor in typical utility costs when you compare listings.

-• Opt for shared housing or co-living to split rent and reduce per-person expenses.
+• Choose shared housing or co-living to split rent and reduce per-person expenses.

 • Prioritize listings with utilities included to lower variable monthly bills.